CZ-NIC/knot/doc/reference.rst

 -------

 Specifies one or more paths to load trusted Certificate Authorities (CAs) from.
 An empty string ("") means the system’s default trusted CAs.
-The loaded CAs are used for remote certificate validation (:ref:`acl_cert-hostname` and :ref:`remote_cert-hostname`).
+The loaded CAs are used for remote certificate validation (:ref:`acl_cert-hostname`, :ref:`remote_cert-hostname`, and :ref:`database_zone-db-cert-hostname`).

 *Default:* not set